stefanteixeira/demo-playwright-test/README.md

 ## CI

 The project uses [GitHub Actions](https://docs.github.com/en/actions) and tests are run automatically on PRs and on merge to `main` branch.

----

-## Contributing

-We have a [Kanban board](https://github.com/stefanteixeira/demo-playwright-test/projects/1) with a backlog of tasks to work on.
-If you are interested in contributing to the project, please reach out to @stefanteixeira to become a collaborator and get a task assigned to you.